Meet Our Med-Peds Residents

 Michelle Munyikwa, MD, PhD

 Michelle is our resident Philly expert, after 10 (!) years here at Penn as an MD-PhD student.
 Michelle has done significant work with the Center for Health Equity and Advancement, focusing on race and medicine.
-Her medical interests include education (both medical and graduate), infectious diseases and working with young adults.
-When not at work, you can find Michelle on the beaches in Delaware.
+Her medical interests include education (both medical and graduate), infectious diseases, and working with young adults.
+When not at work, you can find Michelle eating delicious food, checking out a concert or comedy show, or relaxing on the beaches in Delaware.

 Kaelo Moahi, MD

 Kaelo comes from Botswana!
-He spent medical school in Rhode Island at Brown, where he did work in the refugee community exploring the intersection of medicine and poverty.
+He spent medical school in Rhode Island at Brown, where he did work in the refugee and vulnerable immigrant communities, along with research in Botswana focusing on the intersections of poverty and health.
 His academic interests include HIV care, infectious disease and global health.
-When not at the hospital, you can find Kaelo playing soccer on the fields of Philadelphia and charming co-interns on both sides with his calm demeanor and easygoing style.
+When not at the hospital, you can find Kaelo playing soccer on the fields of Philadelphia and charming co-residents on both sides with his calm demeanor and easygoing style.

 Cricket Gullickson, MD, MPH

 Cricket comes from Wisconsin and went to medical school in Atlanta at Emory.
-In between, she went to college at Cornell, where she ran cross country.
 As a first-generation college student, she has shown her commitment to public health both locally and abroad and has earned an MPH along the way.
 When not at the hospital, you can find her playing with her cute kitty — ask her to show you his model photo!
 Fun fact: She is named after a soap opera star!

 Madeline Chandra, MD